Alumni Achievements: Debbie Melliard

 I didn’t realise that a job in sound was a realistic option until I was about 40, and when I learned about Abbey Road Institute I decided to go for it.
 I wanted to learn how to use all the equipment found in a recording studio, in the best and most creative ways.
 A school attached to the world’s most prestigious studio was the place to go!

 What was your experience like at Abbey Road Institute?

-On the first day of the course it was clear that I had found my tribe; we’re like a family, and it’s uncanny how everyone is on the same wavelength, and gets on socially as well as creatively.
+On the first day of the course, it was clear that I had found my people; we’re like a family, and it’s uncanny how everyone is on the same wavelength and gets on socially as well as creatively.
 We are all from diverse backgrounds in terms of age, musical taste, and geography; but because everyone is so into music and the technology used with it, we just gel.
-On a typical day we would have a lecture from 10-1, then we’d go and get some lunch, then in the afternoon and into the evening I would work on my projects in a production suite, or be involved in a recording in our studio; as a producer, engineer, or performer.
+On a typical day, we would have a lecture from 10-1, then we’d go and get some lunch, then in the afternoon and into the evening I would work on my projects in a production suite, or be involved in a recording in our studio; as a producer, engineer, or performer.